rug-cit-hpc/league-of-robots/documentation/UMCG Research IT HPC cluster technical design.md

 | ------------- |:-------------:|
 | 172.23.40.0    |    DNS-servers: 172.23.40.247 and 172.23.40.248 |
 | 172.23.34.0    |    DNS-servers: 172.23.32.247 and 172.23.32.248 |

+ ## Spacewalk

+ The compute nodes of the virtual HPC cluster will be installed using packages from the *spacewalk.hpc.rug.nl* server.
+Packages for the cluster will be placed in a channel named *umcg-research.* Since this server is only needed during instalation and upgrades of the compute cluster, it is not redundant.
+An ansible playbook is available in the *hpc/spacewalk* repository on *git.webhosting.rug.nl.* With this playbook it is possible to build a new spacewalk server within 15 minutes.

  h\.
 Storage Design